 It sounds like at least Starfleet, and possibly the outside world, “repairs” wounds using custom-grown plant fibers to patch the body up for healing, but they haven’t quite mastered the technique, leading to significantly larger cells than we see naturally.

-It’s possible that this is a subtle reference to Mary Shelley’s Frankenstein, where the not-so-good doctor rambles briefly about being unable to work with the human body below a certain scale and so requires a body “about eight feet in height, and proportionably large.”
-I tend to think that he’s looking to reanimate a particularly large corpse, given the places he travels in the book to work, but another interpretation is that he needs to construct the body from over-sized cells.
+A possibility exists that they meant this as a subtle reference to Mary Shelley’s Frankenstein, where the not-so-good doctor rambles briefly about his inability to work with the human body below a certain scale and so requires a body “about eight feet in height, and proportionably large.”
+I tend to think that he looks to reanimate a particularly large corpse, given the places he travels in the book to work, and most readers imagine a large body made from parts of corpses, but some people interpret it as him needing to construct the body from over-sized cells.

 RODRIGUEZ: Of all the crazy things.
 Remember what I was telling you a while ago, about the early wars and funny air vehicles they used?
 That’s one of them.